Skip to main content

 Types of Benefits Offered

-• Mandatory Benefits: Public healthcare, pension contributions, unemployment insurance, workers’ compensation.
+• Mandatory Benefits: Public healthcare, retirement & pension (public), disability insurance, illness insurance, life insurance, workers’ compensation.

 Healthcare